epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **USB HIDBP**: USB HID Boot Protocol.
 - **VCS**: Version Control Subsystem.
 - **Vectored Mode**: A RISC-V interrupt mode with separate entry points in a vector table.
+- **Venv**: Virtual Environment - A Python environment with its own Python interpreter and packages.
 - **Verilate**: The process of compiling HDL into C++ using Verilator.
 - **Verilator**: A tool that compiles HDL into C++.
 - **VERA**: Versatile Embedded Retro Adapter - Graphics core for BoxLambda.